jakartaee/platform/CompatibilityRequirements.md

-considered that there will be no or few such implementations, or if they would always be provided as an add-on by the developers of vendor implementations, then this requirement may be relaxed after careful consideration by the specification's expert group.
+considered that there will be no or few such implementations, or if they would always be provided as an add-on by the developers of vendor implementations, then this requirement may be relaxed after careful consideration by the specification project team.

 ## Behaviour compatibility